Cascades/many_lights/README.md

 The `init` function can be used for any pre-processing that shouldn't be done in the main render loop. `adjust_size` is called whenever there is a resize of the window, so a consumer can update their frame buffers.
 Finally, `render` is called each frame to perform the render passes.

-If we create a class `TestApplication::Deferred` like so:
+For example, if we create a class `TestApplication::Deferred` like so:

 ```
 class Deferred final : public ml::ManyLightsAlgorithm